sooffia/T1A3-Terminal-Application/README.md

 The main menu feature acts as the central control hub of the class scheduling terminal application, orchestrating user interactions and navigation through various functionalities.
 It utilises Python variables like options to list available actions and choice to capture user input, creating a dynamic and responsive interface.
 The implementation of loops and conditional structures ensures that user choices are validated, allowing only valid options to be processed.
 For instance, if a user enters an invalid choice or an unrecognized input, the program responds with an appropriate error message, guiding the user to correct their selection.
 This robust error handling mechanism contributes significantly to a smooth and user-friendly experience, showcasing Python's versatility in managing user interactions and controlling program flow effectively.

 ### 2. Add Class
-The "Add Class Schedule" feature within the class scheduling terminal application enables users to seamlessly input new classes into their schedule.
+The "Add Class" feature within the class scheduling terminal application enables users to seamlessly input new classes into their schedule.
 Upon selecting this option from the main menu, the program clears the screen and displays an add logo, creating a visually distinct interface to guide users.
 Users are then prompted to enter various details for the new class, such as the class name, day (e.g., Monday), start time (in HH:MM format), end time (in HH:MM format), and room number.

 This feature demonstrates the effective use of variables and variable scope.
 Class_name, day, start_time_str, end_time_str, and room are utilised to store user inputs and manage data within the function's scope.
 Loops are employed to validate user inputs, ensuring that the entered day is valid (Monday to Sunday) and that the time inputs adhere to the correct format.
 Conditional control structures are used to handle exceptions, such as raising an InvalidTimeError if the end time is not later than the start time.

 Furthermore, error-handling mechanisms are incorporated to provide a smooth user experience.
 For instance, an error message is displayed if a class overlaps with another class on the same day, preventing scheduling conflicts.
 If no overlaps are found, the class information is written to a CSV file, and a success message is shown, allowing users to add another class or return to the main menu for further actions.

 ### 3. Update Class
-The "Update Class Schedule" feature empowers users to modify existing classes within their schedule with ease.
+The "Update Class" feature empowers users to modify existing classes within their schedule with ease.
 It utilizes a set of variables, including class_name, day, start_time, end_time, and room, to manage the updating process.
 Python's loops are employed to guide users through updating class details, validating each input to ensure correctness and adherence to required formats.
 Error handling mechanisms are seamlessly integrated to handle unexpected scenarios, such as invalid inputs or selection of non-existent classes.
 Upon successful updates, the feature efficiently overwrites the relevant data in the CSV file, reflecting the changes made by the user.
 This functionality showcases Python's proficiency in data manipulation, user interaction, and error handling, providing users with a reliable and straightforward way to update their class schedules.

 ### 4. Delete Class
-The "Delete Class Schedule" feature in the class scheduling terminal application empowers users to efficiently remove unwanted courses from their schedule.
+The "Delete Class" feature in the class scheduling terminal application empowers users to efficiently remove unwanted courses from their schedule.
 This feature prominently demonstrates the use of variables and variable scope, as various variables such as schedule, valid choices, and choice are utilised to manage data and user inputs within the function's scope.
 Loops and conditional control structures are also effectively employed to handle user inputs, validations, and deletion processes.

 When users select the delete class option from the main menu, the program clears the screen and displays a delete logo, providing a visually distinct interface for users to navigate the deletion process smoothly.
 The current class schedule is loaded from the CSV file and presented to the user for reference.
 Users input the number of the class they want to delete, with input validation ensuring a valid class number is entered.